 We've got all the variables and more covered right here with our top picks for Xbox Series X compatible headsets, which we think are well worth your time, plus some tips and tricks to help you find the right headset for you.

-So whether you're looking for a premium wired choice with the ASTRO Gaming A40 TR or you're on the hunt for a cracking headset under 50 with the HyperX Cloud Stinger, we've got you covered right here.
+So whether you're looking for an incredibly premium wireless choice in the B&O Beoplay Portal or you're on the hunt for a marvellous all-round choice in the SteelSeries Arctis 9X, we've got you covered right here.

 Let's get to it!

 Best Xbox Series X Headset 2021